 War risks on the rise

-It’s chair, Alexander Larsen, who is also, VP risk & compliance at Vision Invest, told Strategic Risk that while the group has been engaging with energy risk managers the advice they have provided is applicable across all business sectors.
+Its founder, Alexander Larsen, who is also a risk manager, told Strategic Risk that while the group has been engaging with energy risk managers the advice they have provided is applicable across all business sectors.

 The group is warning that geopolitical risks are intensifying and as such they needed to adopt a clear approach as to how they can best identify and deal with these threats at a very early stage.